sauloperez/dotfiles/README.md

 To install the plugins listed in `vimrc` either run `:PluginInstall` from neovim or install them from the command line with: `nvim +PluginInstall +qall`

+#### FZF

+[FZF](https://github.com/junegunn/fzf.vim) is an awesome fuzzy-finder I use from the terminal an as vim plugin.
+Make sure you read https://github.com/junegunn/fzf/blob/master/README-VIM.md as well.
+You should also read the vim plugin's README.

 Zsh
 ===